KGBN

 KGBN (1190 kHz) is a Korean Christian brokered time AM radio station licensed to Anaheim, California.
 It serves Orange County and Greater Los Angeles.
 Rev. Young Sun Lee serves as the president of the Korean Gospel Broadcasting Network, which owns the station.
 KGBN is one of four radio stations in the Los Angeles area that broadcast entirely in Korean.
 The others are 1230 KYPA, 1540 KMPC and 1650 KFOX in Torrance, although they have mostly secular formats.

 KGBN broadcasts with 20,000 watts by day.
-But to protect other stations from interference on AM 1190, power is reduced at night to 1,300 watts.
+To protect other stations from interference on AM 1190, power is reduced at night to 1,300 watts.
 It uses a directional antenna at all times.
 The transmitter is near the Orange Freeway (California State Route 57) in Brea, California.